 The staff of the Martha's Vineyard Commission is available to help clarify the above factors with respect to specific projects and sites.

-For assistance with any aspect of the DRI Process, please contact the MVC's DRI Coordinator at 508-693-3453 extension 18.
+For assistance with any aspect of the DRI Process, please contact the MVC's DRI Coordinator at 508-338-7312.